Burhinus: Behaviour and ecology

 Burhinus are terrestrial and often only fly when surprised, despite being strong flyers.
 When observed, Burhinus will generally look furtive and secretive and prefer to stay motionless.
 They roost on the ground during the day beside clumps of vegetation, rock or fallen timber.
 Most species are active from dusk till dawn.
 Feeding and social displays occur from dusk, and this may be one reason why displays are mostly vocal rather than including flight and/or demonstrations like other waders.
 The exception is the water thick-knee, which can be more active during the day.

 Burhinus can be sociable with non-breeding flocks of dozens to hundreds using traditional sites In Europe, 300 or more Eurasian stone-curlews have been seen together at times, whilst in Tunisia, 150 have been recorded together.
-Non-breeding Spotted stone-curlews can sometimes be found in loose flocks of 50 also during breeding season.
-Peruvian thick-knees are more likely to stay in large flocks year round in Chile than in Peru, where flocks increase after breeding.
-Variations in flocking behaviour over the species range may be influenced by differences in local predation, foraging and climate pressures.
+Non-breeding spotted stone-curlews can sometimes be found in loose flocks of 50 also during breeding season.
 The resting position of Burhinus may be more upright than when feeding, with the head hunched at shoulder and tail down, tarsus on ground and tibia upright.
 If alarmed, Burhinus will bob their head, they will then freeze or walk away if possible, rather than flying.